Javeerman/HybridROM_highdimchaoticsystem/README.md

 The knowledge-based model was obtained from
 M. Lesjak and N. A. K. Doan.
 Chaotic systems learning with hybrid echo state network/ proper orthogonal decomposition based model.
 Data-Centric Engineering, 2:e16, 2021.

-The code for the multi-scale autoencoder was obtained from
+The codes for the multi-scale autoencoder and the Bayesian optimisation was obtained from
 A. Racca, N. A. K. Doan, and L. Magri.
 Modelling spatiotemporal turbulent dynamics with the convolutional autoencoder echo state network. arXiv preprint arXiv:2211.11379, 2022.

 The deep learning model was constructed through the codes of